salzaverde/cppsimpleuri/README.md

 Since this is my first open source project i'm happy about feedback and PR's in order to improve or extend this little library.

 ## Design goals
+- clean
+- maintainable
+- extendable
+- tested
+- easy to integrate with cmake

 The initial design is based on some requirements from another project.
-It is by no means complete but it should be easily extendable & maintainable.
+It is by no means completebut open to change.

 ## Requirements
 - cmake